 Schulich alumni are living and working in more than 90 countries.
 That means an instant community of contacts for current Schulich students who participate in official Schulich study exchanges or internships.
-In partnership with Student Services & International Relations (SSIR) Office and the Centre for Career Design (CCD), the Alumni Relations Office can help connect you with alumni leaders in the region you are traveling to.
+In partnership with the International Relations Office and the CDC, the Alumni Relations Office can help connect you with alumni leaders in the region you are traveling to.